yairm210/Unciv/Uniques.md

 "[greatPersonName] is earned [amount]% faster"

-"Science gained from research agreements +50%"
+"Science gained from research agreements +[amount]%"

 "Cost of purchasing items in cities reduced by [amount]%" - 'Purchasing' refers to the gold cost of buying buildings or units, not the amount of production needed to construct.